Critical Care Anesthesia Fellowship

 All residents, clinical fellows, research fellows and staff who are not United States citizens and do not have a green card must have the appropriate visa in order to receive a Mass General appointment.

-Mass General’s Critical Care Anesthesia Fellowship is a 12-month training program that provides core experience in two multidisciplinary surgical intensive care units (SICUs) and offers a wide variety of clinical electives, didactics and research opportunities.
+Mass General’s Critical Care Anesthesia Fellowship is a 12-month training program that provides core experience in two multidisciplinary surgical intensive care units (SICUs) and the cardiac ICU (CSICU).
+The program offers a wide variety of clinical electives, didactics and research opportunities.
 All fellows complete the requirements for certification by the American Board of Anesthesiology (ABA).
 Our graduates have been successful in securing staff positions in critical care medicine.

 A diverse group of guest lecturers are invited each year to speak to fellows on core topics that are important in managing critical care patients in the intensive care unit (ICU).
 The Fellows' Lecture Series aligns with the recommendations of the ACGME, Society of Critical Care Medicine and the ABA for critical care medicine education.
 The ICU Morbidity and Mortality (M&M) meetings actively involve fellows’ participation in quality assurance and quality improvement initiatives.
 The program director also offers a series of lectures to prepare fellows for the critical care board certification exams.